Local time and Tanaka formula for G-Brownian Motion: Introduction

-It should be expected that the notion of local time and the very narrowly related Tanaka formula will have the same importance in the still very recent stochastic analysis on sublinear expectation spaces.
-However, unlike the study of the local time for the classical Brownian motion, its investigation with respect to the $G$-Brownian motion meets several difficulties: firstly, in contrast to the classical Brownian motion the $G$-Brownian motion is not defined on a given probability space but only on a sublinear expectation space.
+It should be expected that the notion of local time and the very narrowly related Tanaka formula will have the same importance in the $G$-stochastic analysis on sublinear expectation spaces, which is developed by Peng (\cite{Peng2006}, \cite{Peng:2007}, \cite{Peng2008}, \cite {Peng:2009}, \cite {Peng:2010}).
+However, unlike the study of the local time for the classical Brownian motion, its investigation with respect to the $G$-Brownian motion meets several difficulties: firstly, in contrast to the classical Brownian motion the $G$-Brownian motion is not defined on a given probability space but on a sublinear expectation space.
 The $G$-expectation $\mathbb{\hat{E}}$ can be represented as the upper expectation of a subset of linear expectations $\{E_P, P\in\mathcal {P}\} $, $i.e.,$

 where $P$ runs a large class of probability measures $\mathcal {P}$, which are mutually singular.
 Let us point out that this is a very common situation in financial models under volatility uncertainty (see \cite{ALP}, \cite{DM}, \cite{L}).
-Secondly, related with the novelty of the theory of $G$-expectations, there are a lot of tools in the classical It\^{o} calculus which haven't yet been translated to the stochastic analysis on $G$-expectation spaces, among them there is, for instance, the dominated convergence theorem.
-In order to point out the difficulties, in section 3, ad hoc definition of the local time for the $G$-Brownian motion will be given independently of the probability measures $P\in\mathcal {P} $, and the limits of the classical stochastic analysis in the study of this local time will be indicated.
+Secondly, related with the novelty of the theory of $G$-expectations, there is short of a lot of tools in the $G$-stochastic analysis, among them there is, for instance, the dominated convergence theorem.
+In order to point out the difficulties, in Section 3, ad hoc definition of the local time for the $G$-Brownian motion will be given independently of the probability measures $P\in\mathcal {P} $, and the limits of the classical stochastic analysis in the study of this local time will be indicated.